pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organization-access-tokens.md

 ## Viewing Organization Access Tokens

 Organization Access Tokens are viewed by going to the organization’s Settings page, then selecting Access Tokens from the menu.
 As with Personal Access Tokens, this table displays all tokens belonging to your organization, and at what time they were last successfully used to carry out an operation.
-Only organization admins of an organization with an Enterprise Growth or Business Critical subscription will see access to this page.
+Only organization admins of an organization with an Enterprise or Business Critical subscription will see access to this page.

 ## Deleting an Organization Access Token